 On September 20, 2018, a delegation from Kassenärztliche Vereinigung Hessen (KV Hessen) from Germany, visited Copenhagen to gain insight into Danish practices within emergency care services and telemedicine.

 On September 11-13, 2018, French delegates from the hospital group Hospi Grand Ouest visited Aarhus, Kolding, and Odense, Denmark, to learn more about Danish hospital constructions, optimization of the patient journey, and digitalization in healthcare.

 With the establishment of diabetes centers in all Danish regions, diabetics all over the country now have the opportunity to receive the same high quality treatment.

 On September 3-5, 2018, a delegation of politicians and directors from North Karelia in Finland visited Copenhagen and Odense, Denmark, to explore Danish strategies and experiences with acute care and mental health.

 Two new German Hospitals have chosen the Danish Tempus600 system for transportation of blood samples directly from the emergency department to the laboratory.

-On June 6-9, 2018, a high-level French delegation of hospital directors from the think tank GRAPH visited Copenhagen, Denmark, to learn more about Danish experiences and strategies within hospital transformation and digitization.
+On August 28-31, 2018, a high-level delegation from Vietnam visited Copenhagen, Denmark, to hear about Danish telehealth and pharmaceutical policies.